 Dark Mode on YouTube has its advantages as well.
 For instance, it will cause less strain on the eyes, especially when using in low-light environments.
 Somewhat similar to Night mode in phones and other apps.
 Go through the list of requirements before you head over to the steps and enable YouTube Dark Mode on Android.

 - The method works for devices running Android P, Android Oreo, Nougat, Marshmallow, and Lollipop.

 - Enable USB debugging on your Android device.

 - You must install Android platform tools on the PC.
 We will be referring to “C:\adb” in this tutorial, which the folder on the PC where the ADB and fastboot binaries are present.

 Once you have fulfilled the requirements, go ahead and enable YouTube Dark Mode on Android using the steps below.

-The bright white background in the YouTube app will be replaced by dark grey color.
-It is not pure black as OLED users wished for.
+Simply open the YouTube app on your device.
+You will see that the bright white background in the app is replaced by the dark theme.
+It is not pure black as OLED users might have wished for.
 The dark theme available on the YouTube website has created a wave.
-This made a lot of users have been requesting to develop a dark theme for mobile versions.
-But there were no signs from the developers until now.
+This made a lot of users requesting the developers for a dark theme on the mobile platform as well.

 To conclude, it is a good sign from the YouTube developers since they respond to the users’ wishes and update their preferences with respect to the customer demands.
-We hope that you will find this post useful to understand enable YouTube dark mode on Android.
+We hope that you will find this post useful to enable YouTube dark mode on Android.
 For queries drop a comment below.